nitinkhandelwal26/autostartstopvm/README.md

 Select-AzSubscription -Tenant <{TenantId}>
 ```

-### Create a new resource group and function application on Azure
+## Create a new resource group and function application on Azure

-## Publish ARM template
+### Publish ARM template

-Go to Templates in Azure portal
+Go to Templates in Azure portal and
 copy azuredeploy.json to newly created template.

-## Deploy ARM template
+### Deploy ARM template

 Modify the values for each of the below variables in run.ps1 as needed.